teamniteo/handbook/5_People/one-on-one-meetings.md

 * What are the biggest time wasters for you?
 * What is an ideal, productive day at work for you?
 Walk me through the day.
 * Do you feel challenged at work?
 Are you learning new things?
-* When was the time you enjoyed working here the most?
+* How do you feel about your workload? (high, low, or just right)
 * Are you happy working here?
 * Do you feel like you’re on the same page with your team?
 How often do you think you need meetings to ensure you stay that way?
 * What’s a recent situation you wish you handled differently?
 What would you change?